About the Legal Services Clinic

 How can I apply?

 Only students preparing to enter their second or third year of law school may apply to participate in the Legal Services Clinic.
-Applications for both semesters of the upcoming year are available in February.
-All potential applicants are e-mailed information about the process or are asked to check on the Interprofessional Center website for more information.
+Applications are available in February for fall clinics and in October for spring clinics.
+All potential applicants are e-mailed information about the process or are asked to check back here more information.
 Information sessions are also scheduled for students with questions.
-If you are an interested UST Law student, you may call 651-962-4960 for more information.
+If you are a current law student at St. Thomas interested in a clinic, visit our OneStThomas page for more information.